Our Parents

 • Depression

-Encourage your parent to always talk with their doctor or pharmacist before adding or discontinuing a drug while taking benzodiazepines.
-It’s also imperative to disclose all current medications and supplements to your doctor before beginning benzodiazepine treatment.
+Ensure your loved one talks with their doctor or pharmacist before adding or discontinuing a medication while on benzodiazepines.
+It’s also very important to let their doctor know about all the current medications and supplements they are taking before initiating benzodiazepine treatment.

 Let our care assessment guide you